 On this page:

-if your child eats or drinks marijuana products
+if your child eats or drinks cannabis products

 What We Know

 - The immediate effects of THC (the chemical in cannabis that makes you feel high) can include a relaxed or "high" feeling, increased heart rate and blood pressure, slower reactions, difficulty thinking and concentrating, increased appetite, anxiety or panic, dry mouth and red eyes.

-- These effects typically last 2 to 4 hours after marijuana is smoked or inhaled.
-When marijuana is eaten, the effects take longer to start and may last 4 to 10 hours.
+- These effects typically last 2 to 4 hours if smoked or inhaled.
+When consumed, the effects take longer to start and may last 4 to 10 hours.

 Health effects in at-risk populations

-The Oregon Health Authority's scientific advisory committee looks at current data in order to make evidence-based health recommendations to minimize negative health effects of marijuana use.
+The Oregon Health Authority's scientific advisory committee looks at current data in order to make evidence-based health recommendations to minimize negative health effects of cannabis use.
 Here's what we can say so far: